syncfusion-content/winui-docs/winui/Rating/Precision.md

 ## Exact

-Rating value can be provided with exact value.
+The rating value can be provided with the exact value.

 {% tabs %}
 {% highlight XAML %}